 This drawing I made yesterday feels disturbing.
 It’s kind of insect-like, yet has an ‘as above, so below’ feel to it.
 But the grey half is different to the colourful half.
 It’s like the colour has sucked itself out to exist for a while as colour and will eventually return.
 The colour is dancing, going, “I am here!”
 It is attached to the grey thing, is still part of it, but has, briefly, taken another form.
 It feels separate but isn’t.
 I think it’s about being human.

 Mr Yates, art teacher at Walton Girls’ High School, 1983

 I’ve often wondered why I accepted Mr Yates’ statement as Truth when I was thirteen.
 I immediately stopped drawing and began a journal instead.
 I had a flash of insight yesterday whilst washing my hair (of all things): he’d stated I wasn’t good enough at identity level.
 “You’re not good enough.”
 It was like a magic spell.
 I believed him.
 I stopped.

 This drawing began as a mindfulness exercise to soothe me after stretching my comfort zone.
 I like the feel of the paper and the sound of the pen making dots.
 As I look at it I realise it’s a reflection of all the things I’ve been thinking about lately – spirituality, resonance, parts therapy, to name a few.
-More Than The Sum of Our Parts is for sale.
-If you’re interested in it or any other art I have for sale, email me.
+How do you soothe yourself?

 This postcard is my response to the affect of Covid and Black Lives Matter on me.
 The collective trauma of Covid-19 sparked memories of personal childhood trauma, which I was able to hold and work through.
 When the Black Lives Matter movement swelled, I connected with it as a feminist.
 All of this broke my heart open, making space for a spiritual breakthrough.